PhilLockett/TrackSort/README.md

     make

 ## Usage
-With 'TrackSort' compiled the following command will display the help page:
+With `TrackSort` compiled the following command will display the help page:

     $ ./TrackSort -h
     Usage: ./TrackSort [Options]